Why it matters

 British golfers do not get to choose their weather.
 A rangefinder that struggles in rain is not fit for purpose on a Yorkshire course in October.

 IP ratings tell you what a device can withstand.
-IPX4 means splash-resistant — adequate for light rain.
-IPX6 means jet-resistant — handles driving rain from any direction, which is what Bushnell's Tour series offers.
-IPX7 means submersible to 1 metre for 10 minutes — the Precision Pro Titan range and Blue Tees Captain Pro.
-IP67 means both fully dustproof and submersible — the highest standard available.
+IPX4 means splash-resistant: adequate for light rain.
+IPX6 means jet-resistant: handles driving rain from any direction, which is what Bushnell's Tour series offers.
+IPX7 means submersible to 1 metre for 10 minutes, available on the Precision Pro Titan range and Blue Tees Captain Pro.
+IP67 means both fully dustproof and submersible, the highest standard available.

 The Precision Pro Titan Slope and Titan Elite's aluminium shell is a genuine structural advantage over plastic-bodied competitors.
 If you regularly leave equipment on a cart or play in harsh conditions, the difference in durability is real.

 Battery type is a related consideration.
 CR2 batteries are widely available but add running costs.
-USB-C rechargeable batteries — now on the Bushnell Pro XM, A1 Slope, Precision Pro Titan range, Mileseey and Voice Caddie models — eliminate that cost but require remembering to charge.
+USB-C rechargeable batteries, now available on the Bushnell Pro XM, A1 Slope, Precision Pro Titan range, Mileseey and Voice Caddie models, eliminate that cost but require remembering to charge.
 Dual power systems (Mileseey PF260: rechargeable primary plus CR2 backup) are the most practical solution for those who forget to charge.

 Buying by handicap